Nonparametrically consistent depth-based classifiers: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-The main focus of this work is on the standard classification setup in which the observation, of the form~($\Xb,Y$), is a random vector taking values in~$\R^d\times \{0,1\}$.
-A classifier is a function~$m:\R^d \to \{0,1\}$ that associates with any value~$\xb$ a predictor for the corresponding ``class"~$Y$.
-Denoting by~$\mathbb{I}_A$ the indicator function of the set~$A$, the so-called Bayes classifier, defined through
+The main focus of this work is on the standard classification setup in which the observation, of the form ($\Xb,Y$), is a random vector taking values in $\R^d\times\{0,1\}$.
+A classifier is a function $m\dvtx \R^d \to\{0,1\}$ that associates with any value ${\mathbf{x}}$ a predictor for the corresponding ``class'' $Y$.
+Denoting by $\mathbb{I}[A]$ the indicator function of the set $A$, the so-called Bayes classifier, defined through

-is optimal in the sense that it minimizes the probability of misclassification~$P[m(\Xb)\neq Y]$.
+is optimal in the sense that it minimizes the probability of misclassification $P[m(\Xb)\neq Y]$.
 Under absolute continuity assumptions, the Bayes rule rewrites

-where $\pi_j=P[Y=j]$ and $f_j$ denotes the pdf of~$\Xb$ conditional on~$[Y=j]$.
-Of course, empirical classifiers~$\hat{m}\n$ are obtained from \mbox{i.i.d.} copies~$(\Xb_i,Y_i)$, $i=1,\ldots,n$, of~$(\Xb,Y)$, and it is desirable that such classifiers are consistent, in the sense that, as~$n\to\infty$, the probability of misclassification of~$\hat{m}\n$, conditional on $(\Xb_i,Y_i)$, $i=1,\ldots,n$, converges in probability to the probability of misclassification of the Bayes rule.
-If this convergence holds irrespective of the distribution of~$(\Xb,Y)$, the consistency is said to be \emph{universal}.
+where $\pi_j=P[Y=j]$ and $f_j$ denotes the pdf of $\Xb$ conditional on $[Y=j]$.
+Of course, empirical classifiers $\hat{m}^{(n)}$ are obtained from \mbox{i.i.d.} copies $(\Xb_i,Y_i)$, $i=1,\ldots,n$, of $(\Xb ,Y)$, and it is desirable that such classifiers are consistent, in the sense that, as $n\to\infty$, the probability of misclassification of $\hat{m}^{(n)}$, conditional on $(\Xb_i,Y_i)$, $i=1,\ldots,n$, converges in probability to the probability of misclassification of the Bayes rule.
+If this convergence holds irrespective of the distribution of $(\Xb ,Y)$, the consistency is said to be \emph{universal}.

-Classically, parametric approaches assume that the conditional distribution of~$\Xb$ given~$[Y=j]$ is multinormal with mean~$\mub_j$ and covariance matrix~$\Sigmab_j$ ($j=0,1$).
-This gives rise to the so-called \emph{quadratic discriminant analysis (QDA)}---or to \emph{linear discriminant analysis (LDA)} if it is further assumed that~$\Sigmab_0=\Sigmab_1$.
-It is standard to estimate the parameters $\mub_j$ and $\Sigmab_j$ $(j=0,1)$ by the corresponding sample means and empirical covariance matrices, but the use of more robust estimators was recommended in many works; see, e.g., \cite{Randles:1978vq}, \cite{He:2000vs}, \cite{Dehon:2001um}, or \cite{Hartikainen2006}.
-Irrespective of the estimators used, however, these classifiers fail to be consistent away from the multinormal case.
+Classically, parametric approaches assume that the conditional distribution of $\Xb$ given $[Y=j]$ is multinormal with mean $\mub_j$ and covariance matrix $\Sigmab_j$ ($j=0,1$).
+This gives rise to the so-called \emph{quadratic discriminant analysis (QDA)} -- or to \emph {linear discriminant analysis (LDA)} if it is further assumed that $\Sigmab_0=\Sigmab_1$.
+It is standard to estimate the parameters $\mub_j$ and $\Sigmab_j$ $(j=0,1)$ by the corresponding sample means and empirical covariance matrices, but the use of more robust estimators was recommended in many works; see, for example, Randles \textit{et~al.} \cite{Randles:1978vq}, He and Fung \cite {He:2000vs}, Dehon and Croux \cite{Dehon:2001um}, or Hartikainen and Oja \cite{Hartikainen2006}.
+Irrespective of the estimators used, however, these classifiers fail to be consistent away from the elliptical case.